 AHRI members pride themselves in producing energy-efficient and environmentally sustainable products.
 In addition to ENERGY STAR, AHRI is a member in good standing with the U.S. Green Building Council, Green Building Institute, Alliance to Save Energy, European Partnership for Energy and the Environment, and the Alliance for a Responsible Atmospheric Policy.
 AHRI has also been awarded accreditation by the American National Standards Institute (ANSI) as a standards developing organization.

 AMCA is a not-for-profit trade association dedicated to the certification of manufacturers’ performance ratings.
 Certified products include fans, louvers, dampers, air curtains, airflow measurement stations, acoustic attenuators, and other air system components for industrial, commercial, and residential markets.

-The association's mission is to promote the health and growth of the air movement and control industry consistent with the interest of the public.
+With over 300 members, the association's mission is to promote the health and growth of the air movement and control industry consistent with the interest of the public.
 In addition to product certification, AMCA also provides members with education and training.
 AMCA is also actively involved in the ENERGY STAR qualified products program.

 Continental Automated Buildings Association

 CABA is North America’s only industry association dedicated to home and building automation.
 CABA has over 400 member companies and seeks to advance technology and integrated systems in homes and buildings, creating opportunities for member business activities and serving as a preferred global source of information, knowledge, and networking for key stakeholders.